eMapR/TimeSync-Plus/README.md

 ## Applying Attribution

-You will notice a two separate tab bar selection at the bottom of either of the Spectral Trajectory Plot.
+You will notice a two separate tab bar selections at the bottom on either side of the Spectral Trajectory Plot.

 The one on the left contains five tabs, Index/Bands, Chip Set, show line, Global stretch, and local stretch.
+These option allow the user change how see the data in the Spectral Trajectory Plot and in the Image Chips.

 - Index/Bands : Changes the Spectral Trajectory Plot values to various bands and indices
 - Chip Set: Changes the image chips color scheme